On Being Expelled from Peterson Academy – Part 2

 By now I was pretty hopped up on adrenaline.

 (Actually, it’s funny because I previously remembered all this happening sometime in the afternoon.
-In retrospect, as I’m combing through logs, it felt earlier because I think I was up past 3 AM ET the next day due to trying to assess what had happened and process the shock of it all.)
+In retrospect, as I’m combing through logs, it felt earlier because I think I was up past 3 AM ET the next day trying to assess what had happened since the whole thing was an incredibly-surprising turn of events.)

 At 22:42 ET we discovered that another student had been axed.